 Cloud accounting has modernised how businesses are run.
 It gives you real-time information on company performance and enables you to make better, more-informed decisions as a result.
 Particularly when it comes to improving cash flow, cloud accounting is invaluable, allowing you to be paid faster while also streamlining operations.

 Cloud accounting is now crucial for complying with the new Single Touch Payroll Reporting (STPR) requirements.
-By 30 September 2019, all Australian businesses, no matter the size, will need to introduce real-time reporting of payroll, PAYG withholding and superannuation payments to government and associated agencies.
+All Australian businesses, no matter the size, were required to introduce real-time reporting of payroll, PAYG withholding and superannuation payments to government and associated agencies, by 30 September 2019.

 BDO Australia National Chairman, Helen Argiris, has called STPR “the biggest compliance requirement that the ATO has implemented since the introduction of GST.”

-All businesses must introduce Standard Business Reporting (SBR)-enabled software to comply with PAYG withholding obligations.
-Switching over to the Cloud well before the September deadline will ensure that processes can be fine-tuned and that you will be ahead of the ‘rush’.
+All businesses should now have introduced Standard Business Reporting (SBR)-enabled software to comply with PAYG withholding obligations.
+Switching over to the Cloud will ensure that processes can be fine-tuned and that you comply with ATO rules.

 Investing in cloud technology isn’t just something businesses need to do to drive growth, but a crucial means of complying with government regulations.